peter-woyzbun/querygraph/README.md

 WHERE "Title" IN ('Jagged Little Pill')
 ```

-So the parameter used the unique values of the `alboum` column from
+So the parameter used the unique values of the `album` column from
 `mongo_node` to render a list of strings in the form appropriate
 for a Postgres SQL query.
 The rendered query is then executed using the
 `postgres_conn` database connector and the resulting dataframe is shown